zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{\frac{a_p}{a_\mu} \left(r_p - r_\mu \right)}{r_\sigma}
 $$

 The aggregate Z-score is the sum of Z-scores across all categories.
-Ordering all players by aggregate Z-score then produces an intuitively sensible ranking list
+Ordering all players by aggregate Z-score then produces an intuitively sensible ranking list.

 ## 2. Justifying Z-scores

 As I said before, I think Z-scores are suboptimal.
-But there is a sense in which they do work, and before getting into their flaws, it is helpful to understand the positive case for them.
+But there is a sense in which they do work, and before getting into their flaws, it is helpful to understand the positive case for them

-Bear with me, the case for them involves laying some theoretical groundwork first

 ### A.	Category differences

-An important quantity of interest is the difference in category score between two teams.
+The case for Z-scores starts with the exploration of an important quantity; the difference in category score between two teams.
 The sign of the difference will determine the winner.

 Distributions per player can be transformed into category differences under the assumption that players are chosen randomly.
 One might expect this to be complicated because all the distributions look a little different from each other.
 Blocks for example have an unusual “long tail,” with many of the league’s blocks come from a small number of elite shot-blockers.
 One might be concerned that the total blocking numbers for a team may look different than say, the number of points.